superfly/docs/elixir/advanced-guides/github-actions-elixir-ci-cd.html.md

 `.github/workflows/elixir.yaml`

-Let's look at a sample file.
+Here's a sample file.
 Comments are included to explain and document what we're doing and why.

 ```yaml